-The statement has also been informed by the work undertaken by Internal Audit who following the requirements of the Local Authority Accounts (Scotland) Regulations 2014 conducted an annual review of the effectiveness of the Council's system of internal control.
-The Internal Audit Manager concluded that based on the work undertaken in 2014/15 by the Internal Audit Section that overall, internal controls had been implemented and were being monitored by management in line with Financial Directives, Council Policies and the other key essentials of a robust Internal Control Environment.
+The statement has also been informed by the work undertaken by Internal Audit who, following the requirements of the Local Authority Accounts (Scotland) Regulations 2014, conducted an annual review of the effectiveness of the Council's system of internal control.
+The Audit Manager's overall Audit Opinion for the Annual Governance Statement is included within the Internal Audit Annual Report for 2015/16 and concludes that reasonable assurance could be provided on the Council's framework of control for the year to 31 March 2016 and that overall, internal controls had been implemented and were being monitored by management in line with Financial Directives, Council Policies and the other key essentials of a robust Internal Control Environment.
+The programme of Internal Audit work undertaken in respect of 2015/16 was sufficient in breadth and depth to allow a robust and balanced opinion to be formed.